dgluski/boniek/README.md

-# Web Application based on Django
+# Django Web Sites #

 **Description**<br><br>

+This repositories contains severals Django Web sites.<br>
+- Web site to store and consult secrets<br>
+  Use fernet crypto and keys to encrypt/decrypt secrets

-Application to consult and compare Fighters Tapology palmares<br>
+- Web site to consult MMA Fighters opisition legitimacy <br> Based on French MMA regulations and Fighters palamres gathered from Tapology

-Final goal is to establish automatically Fighters compatibility<br>
+- Web site template without any content <br>
+  Good start to build any type of website